tarun4632/BasicMLProjectStructure/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This template provides a structured foundation for machine learning projects, designed to promote best practices in code organization and project management.
+I have also given some example codes for any project just replace them with your codes

 ## 🚀 Quick Start